 The Cons of Workplace Drug Testing

 Although workplace drug testing is a valuable practice with many unique advantages, there are some cons to be aware of.
-If you’re thinking about implementing workplace drug testing into your company, here are a few things to consider.
+If you’re considering implementing workplace drug testing into your company, here are a few things to consider.

 1. It’s an additional expense.